-The Company entered into a lease arrangement for approximately 83,000 square feet of office and manufacturing space in Sunnyvale, California effective January 2002 (the "Sunnyvale Lease").
-Under the Sunnyvale Lease, the Company was required to lease an additional 22,000 square feet starting in January 2004.
+The Company entered into a lease arrangement of office and manufacturing space in Sunnyvale, California effective January 2002 (the "Sunnyvale Lease").
+Under the Sunnyvale Lease, the Company was required to lease additional space in the same building starting in January 2004.
 The Sunnyvale Lease was scheduled to expire on April 30, 2007.
-The Sunnyvale Lease included a renewal option for one additional five-year term.
-On April 30, 2004, the Company purchased the property including the 105,000 square foot building and canceled the Sunnyvale Lease.
-In addition, the Company leases approximately 2,000 square feet for research and development in Milford, Connecticut and approximately 3,000 square feet for a sales office in St. Germanin en Laye, France.
-In connection with the acquisition of Computer Motion, the Company assumed leases for approximately 47,000 square feet in Goleta, California.
+On April 30, 2004, the Company purchased the property for approximately \$20.0 million and canceled the Sunnyvale Lease.
+In addition, the Company leases office space for research and development in Milford, Connecticut and sales office space in St. Germain en Laye, France.
+In connection with the acquisition of Computer Motion, the Company assumed leases in Goleta, California.
 These leases have varying terms, the longest of which extends to September 2007.
-As of March 31, 2004, the Company sublet approximately 90% of its office space in Goleta.
+As of September 30, 2004, the Company sublet approximately 90% of its office space in Goleta.

-Future minimum lease commitments, net of sublease income of \$1.8 million throughout the next 4 years, under the Company's operating lease as of March 31, 2004 are as follows (in thousands):
+Future minimum lease commitments, net of sublease income of \$1.4 million throughout the next 4 years, under the Company's operating leases as of September 30, 2004 are as follows (in thousands):